hasit/licensethis/README.md

 **generate**

-	$ licensethis generate -l MIT
+	$ licensethis generate license-name
-Generate LICENSE.txt in the current directory with MIT License.
+Generate LICENSE.txt in the current directory with license-name License.

 **help**